vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Gratitude and Positivity

 > 1. "Keep shining, because the right people will be blinded by your light." - Anonymous
-> 1. "You can't make a cloudy day a sunny day, but you can embrace it and decide it's going to be a good day after all." - Jane Lynch
+> 1. "You can't make a cloudy day a sunny day, but you can embrace it and decide it is going to be a good day after all." - Jane Lynch
 > 1. "Gratitude turns what we have into enough." - Anonymous
 > 1. "Positive anything is better than negative nothing." - Elbert Hubbard
 > 1. "Gratitude is not only the greatest of virtues but the parent of all the others." - Cicero